-This chapter describes the machines EX7 and EX10 with the washing program P03CH.
-The machine has an electromechanical timer, connected to cold and hot water and no heating.
+This chapter describes the electrical operation of models EX7 and EX10 with the washing program P03CH.
+These machines are equipped with an electromechanical timer, are connected to cold and hot water and do not have steam or electrical heating.

 To facilitate fault tracing in the electrical system of the machine, the circuit diagram in divided into function sequences.
 The following sequences are described.